alchemistcohen/Theologos/README.md

 # Theologos
-"Theologos": A Conversational Agent for Christian Education
+"Theologos": A Conversational Agent for Christian Education ( Personal Project )

 Theologos is an AI-powered chatbot designed to provide interactive and personalized Christian education.
 It leverages a combination of cutting-edge technologies:
 Large Language Models (LLMs): For natural language understanding, generation, and engaging conversation.